whitecr0wz/whitecr0wz.github.io/_posts/posts/2020-05-23-Alignments-on-windows-registers.md

 Welcome once again to my website!
 Within this post, i will be introducing methods to align x86 registers on Windows, topic that was hard for me to find when starting regarding Binary Exploitation.

 Also, i would like to say that if by any means you find an error within this post, please let me know!
-I am a beginner within this technique.
+I am still a beginner.

 ## Small requirements